vargavd/angular-complete-guide-course/section-5-notes.md

 ## Pass data between components: `property binding` or `event binding`

+> _We can create custom properties and events for directives and components._

 ### **Property binding** can be used to own custom properties

 - A parent component can bind a child component's element, if this element has a **@Input() decorator**.
 Example: